 Multi Router Traffic Grapher allows you to graph the traffic through any SNMP network appliance.
 This includes processors, routers, and switches.
 You can use the resulting data to identify system trouble spots.

 Type of information you are able to graph with MRTG include:

 - Bandwidth in and out in bits or bytes/sec

 - Connection rate in connections per second

-Progentís network monitoring consultants are skilled in using a variety of network monitoring tools that can assist you to repair or optimize your network infrastructure.
-To get network monitoring help, call Progent at 800-993-9400 or go to Contact Progent.
+Progentís network monitoring specialists are experienced in using a number of utilities that can help you to troubleshoot or optimize your connectivity infrastructure.
+For network monitoring assistance, call Progent at 800-993-9400 or visit Contact Progent.

 Progent's Microsoft, Cisco, and Applications Consulting Expertise

 Progent's Microsoft and Cisco authorized consultants offer businesses in the , Silicon Valley, and in cities across the United States a wide range of expertise concerning the fundamental IT requirements shared by most small business networks.
 Progent's primary consulting areas include system integration, MS Exchange help, network security consulting and HelpDesk outsourcing and support.
 Progent's Application Experts Team offers deep knowledge of specific application topics.
 By providing a one-stop source for IT generalists and specialists, Progent can deliver quick, affordable and comprehensive network solutions that fit the specific requirements of your business.